vamatis/MK4_Automation/README.md

 - [Recycling Plastic At Home](https://youtu.be/mXXFwO77XmE), Breaking down 3D prints and bottles for use in the machines.
 - [Heating Chamber Cleaning](https://youtu.be/_xt9IpcRtrc), Easy method to clean out the injection Molding chambers.
 - [MK2 Updates with PID Tuning](https://youtu.be/1GWBhMkB2vM), MK2 Updates as well as instructions for tuning the Rex PID Controller.
 - [Semi-Automatic version of the MK3 Machine](https://youtu.be/W7IDYLqGYVA), Semi Auto version of the machine where you can set an timed injection.
+- [MK4 Machine working for 15 minutes](https://youtu.be/fdYek-q-E0g), MK4 Machine running for a full 15 mintues uncut.

 # Ardunio